3eggert/ar_mailer_revised/README.md

 All of them can be created using a generator:

-    $ rails g ar_mailer_revised:install MODEL_NAME
+    $ ruby script/generate ar_mailer_revised MODEL_NAME

-If you don't specify a model name, the default name `Email` is used.

-Please migrate your database after the migration was created.
-If you need custom attributes (see below) in your email table, please add them to the migration before migrating.
+If you just want to add an old application to an existing Rails 4 email queue, simply delete the migration as you won't need it.
+Otherwise, migrate your application before continuing.

     $ rake db:migrate